Kingdom of Kongo: Dutch invasion of Luanda, and the Second Portuguese War

 In 1641, the Dutch invaded Angola and captured Luanda, after an almost bloodless struggle.
 They immediately sought to renew their alliance with Kongo, which had had a false start in 1624, when Garcia I refused to assist a Dutch attack on Luanda.
-While relations between Sao Salvador and Luanda were not warm, the two polities had enjoyed an easy peace, due to the former's internal distractions, and the latter's war against the Kingdom of Matamba.
+While relations between São Salvador and Luanda were not warm, the two polities had enjoyed an easy peace, due to the former's internal distractions, and the latter's war against the Kingdom of Matamba.
 The same year of the Portuguese ouster from Luanda, Kongo entered into a formal agreement with the new government, and agreed to provide military assistance as needed.
 Garcia II ejected nearly all Portuguese and Luso-African merchants from his kingdom.
 The colony of Angola was declared an enemy once again, and the Duke of Mbamba was sent with an army to assist the Dutch.
 The Dutch also provided Kongo with military assistance, in exchange for payment in slaves.

 In 1642, the Dutch sent troops to help Garcia II put down an uprising by peoples of the southern district in the Dembos region.
 The government quickly put down the Nsala rebellion, reaffirming the Kongo-Dutch alliance.
 King Garcia II paid the Dutch for their services in slaves taken from ranks of Dembos rebels.
-These slaves were sent to Pernambuco, Brazil where the Dutch had taken over a portion of the Portuguese sugar-producing region.
+These slaves were sent to Pernambuco in Brazil, where the Dutch had taken over a portion of the Portuguese sugar-producing region.
 A Dutch-Kongo force attacked Portuguese bases on the Bengo River in 1643 in retaliation for Portuguese harassment.
 The Dutch captured Portuguese positions and forced their rivals to withdraw to Dutch forts on the Kwanza River at Muxima and Masangano.
 Following this victory, the Dutch once again appeared to lose interest in conquering the colony of Angola.

-As in their conquest of Pernambuco, the Dutch West India Company was content to allow the Portuguese to remain inland.
+As in their conquest of Pernambuco in Brazil, the Dutch West India Company (WIC) was content to allow the Portuguese to remain inland.
 The Dutch sought to spare themselves the expense of war, and instead relied on control of shipping to profit from the colony.
 Thus, to Garcia's chagrin, the Portuguese and Dutch signed a peace treaty in 1643, ending the brief albeit successful war.
 With the Portuguese out of the way and an end to Dutch pursuit of troops, Garcia II could finally turn his attention to the growing threat posed by the Count of Soyo.